 This is a kit I have wanted to build for quite some time!
 It has the unique Tau white/gray/black with a blaze of red scheme that I love, and plenty of angles, greeblies, and bits to weather to my heart’s content.
 This is definitely a kit that will satisfy any builder, whether you play Warhammer 40K or not!

 A special thanks to patron Chris Bernique for supplying me with this kit!
+It was truly a fun build and I am so thankful to have the opportunity to build it!

 - Part 1 – A Look At The Kit And Base Painting